LueKely/GymCircleBackend/readme.md

 - this is where the magic where all the routes are imported and stuff

+### /Source

+- this is where all the stuff is stored

-### /routes
+  #### /routes

   - this is where our routes is held. the names of the file correspond on what they are req/res they are responsible for

-### /middleware
+  #### /middleware

   - middleware is the function that checks the requests and if you have the right the authentication.

-### /public
+  #### /public

   - where html renders are stored and images i guess